Have a question that isn’t answered here? We would be happy to answer it!

 What geographical locations does ETS service?

 ETS has such a wide network of tutors.
-We are able to offer remote (video) or in-person sessions to any student located in the United States.
+We are able to offer remote (video) or in-person sessions to any student located in the United States, including rural areas.

 Where does tutoring take place?

 ETS tutors offer in-person and virtual tutoring sessions.
 In-person sessions take place at the child’s home, school, library or after school program.

 Our approach makes meeting the educational needs of children as easy as possible for parents and caregivers.
 ETS tutors make the commute to meet their students so the parents don’t have to.

 Do I need to be there during my child's session?

 Whether a parent or caregiver needs to be present during tutoring depends on the child.